demifarquhar01/PolishPro/kanban-explanation.md

    A well-functioning Kanban board prevents team members from working on too many tasks simultaneously, which can slow progress and reduce efficiency.
 To manage this:

    - **WIP Limits**: We restrict the number of tasks that can be in the "In Progress" column at any given time to ensure focus and avoid overloading developers.
-   - **Blocked Column**: Tasks that cannot proceed are placed here, highlighting critical roadblocks that need immediate attention.
+   - **Blockers Column**: Tasks that cannot proceed are placed here, highlighting critical roadblocks that need immediate attention.
    - **Quality Control Stage (Testing)**: Before moving to "Done," tasks must pass through dedicated testing, ensuring quality standards are met and no defects are introduced into production.

    By implementing these controls, we ensure a steady workflow, reduce task switching, and enhance overall productivity.